logzio/documentation/docs/shipping/Code/go.md

 ### Manual Instrumentation

-If you're using specific libararies and want to be specific or precise with instrumentation, you can opt to[instrument your code manually](https://opentelemetry.io/docs/languages/go/instrumentation/#traces).
+If you're using specific libararies and want to be specific or precise with instrumentation, you can opt to [instrument your code manually](https://opentelemetry.io/docs/languages/go/instrumentation/#traces).

 </TabItem>